bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

         -efw  --enable-firewall          Enable Pi-Star firewall rules to defaults and only allow required traffic -s,   --status                   Display current install, original or W0CHP installations.

-5. When ready to install, run the above command again with the option/argument you wish...e.g:
+4. When ready to install, run the above command again with the option/argument you wish...e.g:

-        sudo bash ./W0CHP-pistar -id
+        curl -Ls https://w0chp.net/WPSD-Installer | sudo env NO_SELF_UPDATE=1 bash -s -- -id

-    (...to install the dashboard *without* `W0CHP` CSS).
+    (...to install the dashboard *without* the `W0CHP` custom CSS)

 ## Updating `W0CHP-PiStar-Dash`